 A hand on practical experience in workshops and laboratories is fundamental in developing practical skills as well as enhancing data collection and analysis skills.
 Students will have the opportunity to work in laboratories and workshops as well as field trips in most of their modules.
+Practical work is closely related to the taught content to provide context for the theoretical work.
+At level 4 students are introduced to basic skills of measuring, interpreting and recording experimental data and how to apply these in a laboratory environment and present the results with (CE4025 Introduction To Mechanics & Materials) and (CE4011 Fluid and Soil Mechanics).
+Complying with Health & Safety requirements when in the lab is paramount.
+At level 5 the focus is on further testing and measurement of a variety of parameters in support of more level 5 concepts delivered in lectures with CE5021 (Hydraulics and water Engineering), CE5023 (Structural Analysis & Design 2) and CE5024 (Geotechnics & Materials).
+This is delivered through supervised practical sessions with experiment protocols.
 At level 6 students and expected to select and apply requisite practical skills in their own independent research work in (CE6025 the Individual Research Project) module.

 Academics are committed to practical fieldwork, encouraging students to acquire fieldwork skills, including health and safety, group coordination and management.
-This programme includes a number of field excursions, modules that include field work include: CE6021 (Geotechnical & Environmental Engineering).
-Site visits are arranged for groups of students whenever possible (levels 6) and are important in understanding the practical application of their academic work, as well as an appreciation of the students' employability prospects.
+This programme includes a number of field excursions, modules that include field work include: CE5022 (Engineering Geodesy and GIS), CE6021 (Geotechnical & Environmental Engineering).
+Site visits are arranged for groups of students whenever possible (levels 5 & 6) and are important in understanding the practical application of their academic work, as well as an appreciation of the students' employability prospects.